-To be eligible to compete in the 2017 SAMRO Overseas Scholarships Competition, candidates must be a music student or professional instrumentalist between the ages of 20 and 32, and a citizen of South Africa, Botswana, Lesotho or Swaziland.
+To be eligible to compete in the 2017 SAMRO Overseas Scholarships Competition, candidates must be a final year music student or professional keyboard players between the ages of 20 and 32, and a citizen of South Africa, Botswana, Lesotho or Swaziland.

-The competition takes place over three rounds: a preliminary round (in which a panel of adjudicators select the top candidates from the applications received), an semi-final round (in which the shortlisted Western Art and jazz music candidates compete) and a final round, which will take the form of a public concert at UNISA’s ZK Matthew’s hall on 26 August 2017, featuring performances by the top two candidates in each category.
+The competition takes place over three rounds: a preliminary round (in which a panel of adjudicators select the top candidates from the applications received), a semi-final round (in which the shortlisted Jazz and Western Art music candidates compete) and a final round, which will take the form of a public concert at UNISA’s ZK Matthew’s hall on 26 August 2017, featuring performances by the top two candidates in each category.

-To enter, aspiring candidates must download the regulations and the application form from the SAMRO Foundation website (www.samrofoundation.org.za).
-For more information, contact email@example.com or 011 712 8417.
+To enter, aspiring candidates must download the regulations and the application forms from the SAMRO Foundation website (www.samrofoundation.org.za).
+For more information, contact firstname.lastname@example.org or 011 712 8417.

 Find the regulations for the 2017 SAMRO Overseas Scholarhips Competition for Keyboard Players here.